martinhoT/Footsies-Gym/README.md

 The `footsies_gym` folder is not part of the game's project.
 This folder contains the Gymnasium environment which allows interaction with the game using Python.

+**The project is still a work-in-progress, and the documentation may be outdated.**

 ### Installation

 The environment was only tested for Python versions +3.8.10.